Press step to enter this mode. This is where you can edit notes, modulations, gate events or live recordings.

 Tip Hold step and Press Y to delete and randomize the entire pattern.

-Note In Modulation tracks you can randomize separatly mod logo modulation and gate logo gate.
+Note In a modulation track, you can randomize separatly the mod values and gates .
 The event type selected will be the one to be randomized.
 Press step to cycle through those event types.

-Note In Note tracks, if ROW editing is enabled, the generator will randomize notes only on the selected row.
+Note In a NOTE track, if ROW editing is enabled, the generator will randomize notes only on the selected row.